-No peers have provided input on Saint Kitts and Nevis's implementation of the Action 14 Minimum Standard.
-This can be explained by the fact that Saint Kitts and Nevis's competent authority has never been involved in a MAP case as it has never received a MAP request from a taxpayer or from another competent authority.
+No peer input was provided on Saint Kitts and Nevis' implementation of the Action 14 Minimum Standard.
+This can be explained by the fact that Saint Kitts and Nevis' competent authorities has never received a MAP request from a taxpayer or from another competent authority.